-This moist vegan peanut butter mug cake is the best vegan snack to fix your cake cravings in a minute.
+This moist Vegan Peanut Butter Mug Cake is the best vegan snack to fix your cake cravings in a minute.

 It is one of the most important parts of baking in a mug, choosing the right mug.
-In fact, you must use at least an 8 ounces (250 ml) coffee mug to ensure the best cake texture.
+In fact, you must use at least an 8-ounce (250 ml) coffee mug to ensure the best cake texture.

-If you are not sure about your microwave power, always start baking the cake for only 70 seconds, stop check the texture and return to the microwave by 10-second bursts to get your favorite cake texture.
+If you are not sure about your microwave power, always start baking the cake for only 70 seconds, stop and check the texture and return to the microwave in 10-second bursts to get your favorite cake texture.

 Cake baked in the microwave must be served immediately.
 In fact, microwave dry cake batter very quickly and consequently they won’t store very well.